mikolak-net/ansible-raspi-config/README.md

 raspi_config_enable_camera: no
 # specify whether to fail deployment when user/password is default
 raspi_config_fail_on_auth_test: yes
+# user to replace the default "pi" user with
+# NOTE: if you use this for the first time as "pi", any post_tasks will fail!
+raspi_config_replace_user:
+  name:
+  path_to_ssh_key: #LOCAL path to your public key file
 # use this to add any additional options to the config in raw form
 raspi_config_other_options: {}
 ```